OlivierFL/Floch_Olivier_8_19062021/doc/Authentication-EN.md

 In order to restrict users access to some parts of the site, e.g. the `admin` section, an authorization process will be used.

-This processed is based on the `roles` of the user.
-Inside the _User class_, the `getRoles()` method retrieves the user's roles stored in database.
+This process is based on the `roles` of the user.
+Inside the _User class_, the `getRoles()` method retrieves the user's roles stored in the database.
 If the user has no role, a default `ROLE_USER` is added automatically.

 For this project another role has been added, the role `ROLE_ADMIN`.
 This role grants access to all the URLs starting by `/users` (users creation, update and deletion) to the users who have this role.